michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0082.md

 ### Definition
 - n: a psychological disorder characterized by delusions of persecution or grandeur
 ### Family
-paranoia: paranoiac, paranoias, paranoid+;paranoiac: paranoiacs;paranoid: paranoids
+- paranoia: paranoiac, paranoias, paranoid+
+- paranoiac: paranoiacs
+- paranoid: paranoids
 ### Examples
 - He describes the Hollywood-set film as “all shadow work, paranoia, fear, conspiracy, manipulation and poison.”
 - “In experiences like this, they suffer from paranoia and hyper-vigilance,” Hepburn said.